It's easy for common sight problems to go undetected in kids. Here's how to spot the issues and when to go for an eye test.

 Armed with a little knowledge about when to act, you can ensure your children have the best vision possible.

-“Most of the time problems can be prevented with a simple treatment, like wearing glasses,” says Kovacs.
-“Early detection and regular reviews can help your child reach their full learning potential.”
+“Most of the time vision problems can be managed with a simple treatment, like wearing glasses,” says Phillips.
+“Early intervention and regular reviews can help your child reach their full learning potential.”

 What are the signs to be aware of?

-Kovacs advises that there are a number of things to be aware of including one eye turning in or out, frequent blinking, red or watery eyes and eye rubbing.
+Phillips advises that there are a number of things to be aware of including poor attention at school, one eye turning in or out, frequent blinking, and eye rubbing.

 Noticeable head tilt, covering or closing one eye to focus and squinting are other signs to watch out for in babies or young children.